zhijieshi/cse3666/myhdl/README.md

 When simulating circuit, we can save signal values in a trace file and view the waveforms in other software.
 MyHDL saves the waveforms in `.vcd` files.
-A good free option to view .vcd files is GTKWave.
+A good free option to view ".vcd" files is GTKWave.
 The download links are in the Links section.

 # Python features in MyHDL